hyperledger-labs/splice/cluster/README.md

 party of another user.
 References can go through environment variables which allows us to pick up k8s secrets which are exposed through other environment variables.
-Using the SVC participant as an example, here is how the SVC user, Scan user and Directory user are specified.
-Note how the Scan and Directory users share their primary party and `actAs`/`readAs`with the SVC user.
+Using the SVC participant as an example, here is how the SVC user and Directory user are specified.
+Note how the Directory user shares its primary party and `actAs`/`readAs`with the SVC user.

 ```json